pillasatish/Cloud_computing_project/README.md

 **Code**

 The TerpixelEvalution_B21047209_SATISH_PILLA.IPNYB file contains the source code for the entire project.
 For every line of the code there is clear instruction of why were are running the particular code block.
+Table of contents:
+1)Introduction
+2)Importing all necessary libraries
+3)Uploading all the TeraScope files
+   The TeraScope files can be uploaded by using files.upload() command or you can simple go to files and upload your files.

 **Abstract**